GriffinSar/Project-Two--Trek-Quiz/README.md

 # Deployment

+### Project Creation

+This project was created using Gitpod, Gitpod provides prebuilt development environments with a variety of IDEs.

+For this project I used the prebuilt environment provided by Code Institue to start this project.
+I clicked the 'use this template' button and named my repository Project Two Trek Quiz.
+I then created a Gitpod workspace by clicking the green gitpod button in my Project Two Trek Quiz repository.

+I used the following commands throught the development of this project:

+- python3 -m http.server - This command runs a local webserver to view the project.
+- git add . - This command adds all your changes that have been made in the working firectory to the staging area.
+They are then readyto be commited.
+- git commit -m "" - This command is used to write descriptive messages of what changes have been made to the code and commits the changes to the local repsoitory.
+- git push - This command pushes all the commited changes to the Github repository.

-Using Github Pages
+### Using Github Pages

-The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Main Branch
+- Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-I then had to wait a few minutes until the site was fully deployed and it was ready.
+- I then had to wait a few minutes until the site was fully deployed and it was ready.
-The live link can be found here - https://griffinsar.github.io/Project-Two--Trek-Quiz/index.html
+- The live link can be found here - https://griffinsar.github.io/Project-Two--Trek-Quiz/index.html

-Run Locally
+### Run Locally

-Navigate to the GitHub Repository:
+- Navigate to the GitHub Repository.
-Click the Code drop down menu.
+- Click the Code drop down menu.
-Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+- Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
-Open your development editor of choice and open a terminal window in a directory of your choice.
+- Open your development editor of choice and open a terminal window in a directory of your choice.
-Use the 'git clone' command in terminal followed by the copied git URL.
+- Use the 'git clone' command in terminal followed by the copied git URL.
-A clone of the project will be created locally on your machine.
+- A clone of the project will be created locally on your machine.
+Note - git commands only work if git is installed on your machine.
+Find installation documentation here : https://git-scm.com/.

 # Credits